Martinsville, Virginia: Air

 Martinsville is served by two commercial airports.
 Roanoke–Blacksburg Regional Airport (IATA: ROA) in Roanoke, and Piedmont Triad International Airport (IATA: GSO) in Greensboro, North Carolina.

 The Blue Ridge Airport is used for general aviation and is located 9 mi outside the city.

 Education

-The city is served by the Martinsville City Public Schools.
+The city is served by Martinsville City Public Schools.
 There are five public schools in Martinsville: